dosipod/SrWiki/Contributing-to-SR-WLED.md

 * ESP32 and ESP8266 based devices.
 * Support for both the Arduino IDE as well as Platform IO.
 * Supporting both AP mode as well as STA mode for WiFi.
-* A dev branch for the latest code for ESP32 (optionally ESP8266).
+* A dev branch for the latest code for ESP32.
 * An ESP8266 branch for volume only routines.
 * A master branch, which gets occasionally gets merged with AC's master by one of our team members.
 We normally don't commit to this branch.
 * SEGMENTS.
 Every routine must be compatible and tested for SEGMENTS.

 If you'd like to contribute, you would need to be able to perform a significant amount of testing (see above) so your new code doesn't unintentionally break other functionality.

+What functionality to add:

+* Is the addition specific to sound reactive WLED or should it be a part of regular WLED?
+* Will the proposed addition break potential future WLED functionality?
+* Can other members of the team support this added functionality in the future?

 In addition: